exercism/python/exercises/practice/twelve-days/.docs/hints.md

 # General

 Have you tried to break your logic up into one or more helper functions?
-Doing so may make your code easier to reason about and will conform to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+Doing so may make your code easier to reason about and will conform to the [Single Responsibility Principle][Single Responsibility Principle].

 # Approaches